Lunarmagpie/aporia/README.md

 <details>
 <summary>Why does my ascii art show up as diamonds?</summary><br>

-Some terminal fonts do not support certain braille characters.
-Using a different ascii art generator will likely fix your problem.
+Some terminal fonts do not support braille characters.
+Using an ascii art generator that does not output braille characters will fix your problem.
 </details>

 <details>
 <summary>Is aporia production ready?</summary><br>

-There is a bug where somethimes the window manager will refuse to launch.
-I am looking into this.
+I daily drive aporia with no issues.

 </details>